-Investments that narrowly focus on one particular industry or market niche tend to carry higher market risk than an investment in a broad market index, such as the S&P 500 index.
-Investors with a high risk tolerance may be able to handle the market swings best.
+- High-Risk Tolerance: Investments that narrowly focus on one particular industry or market niche tend to carry higher market risk than an investment in a broad market index, such as the S&P 500 index.
+Investors with a high-risk tolerance may be able to handle the market swings best.

-Because homebuilders ETFs may have high relative market risk, holding them longer-term (at least five years but ideally 10 years or more) is prudent.
+- Long-Term Time Horizon: Because homebuilders' ETFs may have high relative market risk, holding them longer-term (at least five years but ideally 10 years or more) is prudent.
 Longer holding periods allow for recovery from short-term declines in value.

-You don’t need to be an expert in home construction to buy homebuilders ETFs.
+- Industry Knowledge: You don’t need to be an expert in home construction to buy homebuilders' ETFs.
 However, investors may be wise to avoid investing in something they don’t understand.
 Do your research before you invest.

 The Bottom Line

 Homebuilders ETFs can be a savvy investment choice for investors seeking exposure to stocks of companies in or related to the home construction industry.
 Sector ETFs like these can be used as a diversification tool when included in small percentages in a broad, diversified portfolio.
 However, investors should keep in mind that investing in narrowly focused sector funds like homebuilders' ETFs can increase market risk.
 High relative market risk is associated with higher relative volatility (price movement up and down).
 As a result, if an investor chooses to buy homebuilders ETFs, they may want to allocate only a small percentage, say 5% to 10% of their overall portfolio, to riskier investments like these.
 Therefore, homebuilders ETFs may be most appropriate for investors with a high tolerance for risk.